How Much Money Do I Need To Move Into A Senior Living Community?

 1. Talk To A Financial Advisor

 Getting expert advice from a financial advisor can help you achieve your financial goals and save money.
-They are often responsible for creating financial plans such as savings, budget and tax strategies.
+They are often responsible for creating financial plans such as savings, budgets, and tax strategies.
 If you have financial questions that require tough decisions like using reverse mortgages or selling a life insurance policy, we suggest contacting a financial advisor or senior care manager for more information.

 Those who qualify for a Veterans Affairs pension, or who have documented physical or mental restrictions, may be eligible for an increase in monthly payments.
 To get these benefits, a veteran must have served during a period of conflict, meet minimal age or disability requirements, and fulfil certain income restrictions.
 In addition, surviving spouses must meet certain conditions as well.